varsha13152/tp/docs/UserGuide.md

 Format: `untag INDEX b/{property} {from/yyyy-MM-dd} {to/yyyy-MM-dd}`

 * Removes a booking tag to the visitor specified by 'INDEX'.
-The index refers to the index number shown in the displayed visitor LIST.
+The index refers to the index number shown in the displayed visitor list.
 The index **must be a positive integer**
 * All the fields must be provided.
 * The date format has to be exactly the same "yyyy-MM-dd".
 * When removing a booking tag and if they exist in the visitor the booking tag will be removed